 Morale Marker (MM): a combatant with a Morale Marker rolls DT 12; Will; None, at the beginning of each of his turns.
 If he succeeds, the Morale Marker is removed and he may act normally.
 If he fails, the Morale Marker remains and if he is in cover, he must hunker, and if he is not in cover, he must move to the nearest cover (and hunker if possible).
+Only 1 MM per person at a time.

 Stun Marker (SM): victims of PSI-Shock, Flash Bang grenades, Hand Stunners and Shock Batons.
 In addition to some wound results, gain a Stun Marker.
 At the beginning of each of his turns, a combatant with a Stun Marker rolls DT20; Vigor; None, with 1 advantage per each previous failed roll.
 If he succeeds, he clears the marker and may act normally.
 If he fails, he may make no move and no action.
 A Stun Marker can also be cleared by a DT8; Medicine; Med Kit.
+Only 1 SM per person at a time.